viviRbi/vyNote/readme.md

 18. What is a package manager?
 What are some common Linux package managers?

-19. What does “I/O redirection” mean?
+19. What does Â“I/O redirectionÂ” mean?

 20. Explain the following bash commands:
 a. cat actors.txt | grep Tom Cruise

 b. echo hello world > myfile.txt

-21. You run a command but get an error message saying you don’t have enough permissions.
+21. You run a command but get an error message saying you donÂ’t have enough permissions.
 What could you try to resolve this?

 22. You spin up a web server that listens for web traffic on port 80, but you forget the name